About

 About the blog…

-Coleman received her MFA in Curating with distinction from Goldsmiths College in London.
+She received her MFA in Curating, with distinction, from Goldsmiths College.

 Contact: caryn@caryncoleman.com